Recent results of the ANTARES neutrino telescope

 The ANTARES detector is the first Cherenkov neutrino telescope realised in the Mediterranean sea.
-It is continuously taking data since 2007, with the primary aim to detect astrophysical neu- trinos in the TeV-PeV range.
-A very good angular resolution in all flavour neutrino interaction channels, together with the depth of the abyssal site (2500 m below the sea level) led to an un- precedented sensitivity in the searches for neutrino sources in the Southern Sky and in the energy range below 100 TeV.
-This has allowed constraining on the origin of the cosmic neutrino flux discovered by the IceCube detector.
-ANTARES is also focussed on a rich multi-messenger pro- gram, providing with both online and offline actions or feedbacks.
+It is continuously taking data since 2007, with the primary aim to detect astrophysical neutrinos in the TeV-PeV range.
+A very good angular resolution in all flavour neutrino interaction channels, together with the depth of the abyssal site (2500 m below the sea level) led to an unprecedented sensitivity in the searches for neutrino sources in the Southern Sky and in the energy range below 100 TeV.
+This has allowed constraining the origin of the cosmic neutrino flux discovered by the IceCube detector.
+ANTARES has also implemented a rich multi-messenger program, providing with both online and offline pipelines for alert sending and follow-up observations of interesting astrophysical events.
 Among these, the searches triggered by gravitational wave observations are of prominent interest.
 Other physics topics are also covered: searches of dark matter annihilation or decay in massive objects; the search for relic massive magnetic monopoles and nuclearites; the study of atmospheric neutrinos and neutrino oscillations.

 How to cite